ShareGate Management provides easy-to-use features that can help you govern, secure, and oversee your Microsoft 365 environment.

 For the first connection only, a global admin must consent ShareGate on your tenant.

 Once that's done, anyone with global admin, SharePoint admin, or Groups admin permissions can log in to ShareGate Management with their Microsoft 365 account.

-Though you cannot explicitly give access to your users who do not have proper permissions (i.e. at least SharePoint admin), you can restrict users who already have access.
-For more information on this, see How can I manage user access to ShareGate?
+Note: Though you cannot grant access to users who don't have the required permissions (i.e., at least SharePoint admin), you can restrict users who have access.
+For more information, see How can I manage user access to ShareGate?

 Groups, teams, communication sites, and policies